mikf/gallery-dl/docs/configuration.rst

 Description
     After downloading a gallery,
     add it to your account's favorites as the given category number.
+Note

-    Note: Set this to `"favdel"` to remove galleries from your favorites.
+    Set this to `"favdel"` to remove galleries from your favorites.

-    Note: This will remove any Favorite Notes when applied to already favorited galleries.
+    This will remove any Favorite Notes when applied to already favorited galleries.